Knoblauchpilze/sogserver/README.md

 ## Planets

 The planets endpoint allows to query planets on a variety of criteria.
-The main endpoint is accessible through the `/planets` route and serves all the planets registered in the server no matter the universe (thus it's not very helpful).
-The user can query a particular planet by providing its identifier in the route (e.g. `/planets/planet_id`).
+The main endpoint is accessible through the `/players/player_id/planets` route and serves all the planets for a player.
+The user can query a particular planet by providing its identifier in the route (e.g. `/players/player_id/planets/planet_id`).
+We require to perform a research first on the player as it's the main resource we want to protect.

 The user also has access to some query parameters:
  * `id`: defines a filter on the player owning the planet.